 - Yellow +300

 - Red +600

-My Thoughts: I think what’s really funny about this bet is the fact that these odds have actually changed from last season’s game.
-I checked last year’s article and there were better odds for Clear/Water.
+My Thoughts: I think what’s really funny about this bet is the fact that these odds have changed from last year’s game.
+I checked last year’s article and there were better odds for Blue Gatorade.
 Does that mean I think it’s a better bet?
 No. Betting on the color of a sports drink is just stupid.